Last Updated July, 2022

 The two-lane automobile highway is 8.5 km long and runs along the northern coast of the Atlantic Ocean.
 Twelve bridges over the water connect small islands with the mainland.

-For the best experience, it is advisable to drive on this road in Norway in summer when the weather is good and road are clean from the snow.
+For the best experience, it is advisable to drive on this road in Norway in summer when the weather is good and roads are clean from the snow.
 Also, on a sunny summer day, you can see seals and whales from the window of the car.

 Juvet Landscape Hotel